 Standards

-Open standards edited by TunnelMind.
-Each is published as a versioned RFC-style document with a public comment window, a GitHub repository for proposals and objections, and a commitment to transfer editorial control to a neutral body once external adoption and standards-track recognition justify it.
+Each is a versioned RFC-style document with a public comment window, a GitHub repository for proposals and objections, and a commitment to transfer editorial control to a neutral body once external adoption and standards-track recognition justify it.
 None is a paid product.

 The reconciliation layer above all roots of trust.
 One verdict, keyed on an Ed25519 key, that reconciles what the key can prove about itself (its attestation tier across roots — a bare self-attestation or a RATS/EAT hardware token) against what the network has seen its subject do (Scry × Sigil × GhostRoute × Tracker).
 Surfaces over-claim contradictions no single root can.
 Ships as a self-verifying receipt with an RFC 6962 inclusion proof and witness cosignatures — verifiable offline, no call back to TunnelMind.